 Port Esbjerg is a European leader in offshore wind and has been involved in 55 offshore wind projects.
 Now, the port will create a 'digital twin' to develop and define the future of port infrastructure for offshore wind by combining Port Esbjerg's experience with global consultancy Moffatt & Nichol's expertise in infrastructure planning, design and innovation.
 Port Director at [...].

-Danish Ports on Russian ships: Awaiting guidelines and have good dialog with the Ministry
+Danish Ports about Russian ships: Await guidelines and have good dialog with the ministry

 World class at Port Esbjerg

-Port Esbjerg and local company CS electric will establish the world's first onshore hydrogen power plant as early as this fall "We're really taking the green lead in Denmark at the moment, and I'm delighted that our Danish ports are playing such a central role.
+Port Esbjerg and local company CS electric will establish the world's first shore power plant powered by hydrogen as early as this fall "We're really taking the green lead in Denmark at the moment, and I'm delighted that our Danish ports are playing such a central role.
 Yesterday it was the news about the Port of Hanstholm, which already next year will establish [...].